Pieter1821/My-React-Recipe-App/README.md

 This is a recipe application built using React JS and Vite.
 The app utilizes lazy loading functions and retrieves data from the Spoonacular API.

+## Site is Live

+The recipe app is live and accessible at [https://react-api-recipe-app.netlify.app](https://react-api-recipe-app.netlify.app).
+Check it out and start exploring delicious recipes!

 ## Features

 - Browse a wide variety of recipes